CDCgov/cfa-epinow2-pipeline/README.md

 The [`Makefile`](Makefile) may be used to build containers and run the pipeline locally using:

+1. `make pull` logs into the Azure Container Registry and pulls the latest container image.
 1. `make up` builds a container image with all the dependencies required to build the R package.
 1. `make build` builds the R package.
-1. `make interactive` launches the image in interactive mode.
+1. `make up` starts an interactive bash shell in the container with project directory mounted.

 These targets depend on the environment variables: